rafeca/dotfiles/Readme.md

 ### Photoshop configuration

-When the Photoshop installer finishes execute:
+Once Adobe Photoshop has been manually installed, execute:

     $ photohop/configure.sh

-Enable the custom profile.
+Then, enable the custom profile.
 Go to `Window → Workspace` and select the `rafeca workspace`.

 Reduce the Cache Levels.
 Go to `Photoshop → Preferences → Performance`.
 Enter a value of `1` in the Cache Levels text box.